cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

   })
 ```

+{% note info 'Core Concept' %}
+We have many more examples and use cases of `cy.then()` in our {% url 'Core Concept Guide' variables-and-aliases %} that teaches you how to properly deal with asynchronous code, when to use variables, and what aliasing is.
+{% endnote %}

 ***Using Aliases to Refer to Previous Subjects***

 Cypress has some added functionality for quickly referring back to past subjects called {% url 'Aliases' variables-and-aliases %}.
 It looks something like this: